Madison Parish Profile

 Strengthen families and communities

-• Family Nutrition Program clients receive training on feeding their families nutritionally on a budget
+• Nutrition and Community Health clients receive training on feeding their families nutritionally on a budget.

 How Is Extension Funded?